Lucyjpjones/LucyJones-resume/README.md

 #### Features used

 * **Responsive on all device sizes**
-  - Responsive through using bootstrap grid system and css media queries.
+  - Responsive through using Bootstrap grid system and CSS media queries.
 * **Nav links**
-  - Navigation menu to allow user to easily access different pages of site.
-Also a nav icon link feautures on header map to allow user to easily go back to homepage from every page.
+  - A navigation menu to allow the user to easily access different pages of the site.
+There is also a nav icon link features on header map to allow the user to easily go back to the homepage from every page.
 * **Form**
   - A contact form with submit button for users to easily get in touch via my website.
 * **Timelines**
   - Education and work history presented in a timeline to provide a clear summary of my experience.
 * **Download link**
   - A PDF download link to allow the user to access a hard copy of my CV.
-File opens in a new tab to ensure website's presence is still maintained.
+The file opens in a new tab to ensure websites presence is still maintained.
 * **External links to social platforms**
   - Recognisable icons with links to my external social platforms.
 * **Progress bars**